vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Vāgdevatas. //71//

-*muṇḍ amālākrameṇaiva nyased vāgdevatāṣṭ akam* //71//
+*muṇḍ amālākrameṇaiva nyased vāgdevatāṣṭakam* //71//

 These eight deities of the word, also named Mātrya

-ṣ ṭ aka, or
+ṣṭaka, or

-Aṣṭ amātarā ḥ , “the eight Mothers,” presiding over the eight groups \( *varga* \) of phonemes of the Sanskrit alphabet are usually Mahālakṣmī\(or Brahmī\), 19 and so on.
+Aṣṭamātarā ḥ , “the eight Mothers,” presiding over the eight groups \( *varga* \) of phonemes of the Sanskrit alphabet are usually Mahālakṣmī\(or Brahmī\), 19 and so on.
 The Dī says they are “Vaśinī, etc.,” a list proper to the Śrīvidyā, however, not given.
 They are also considered to form a group of eight *siddhayoginī* , as we will see later \(3.154\).

 The *cakra* of the *bindu* and the other ones are \[the only elements now\] to be imposed, O Beautiful One\! on the inside and outside